-If an employer finds that a student/graduate recruited via the Falmouth University Employability Service does not fulfil reasonable expectations, bearing in mind the job specification notified, please contact us to discuss re-advertising the opportunity.
+If an employer finds that a student/graduate recruited via the Falmouth University Employability Service does not fulfil reasonable expectations, bearing in mind the job specification notified, please contact us to discuss the reasons and potentially re-advertising the opportunity.

-If you have any complaints or comments about the Falmouth University Employability Service Opportunity Portal please contact:
+If you have any complaints or comments about the Falmouth University Employability Service Jobs and Opportunity Board please contact: